-Combine liquids in cocktail shaker with ice.
+Combine liquids in a cocktail shaker with ice.
 Shake to blend and chill.
-Strain into chilled martini glass.
-Garnish with lemon twist.
+Strain into a chilled martini glass.
+Garnish with a lemon twist.

-The Champs Elysées cocktail is named after the touristy northwestern Parisian boulevard; Avenue des Champs-Elysées.
-This classic cocktail is an ideal cocktail to celebrate Bastille Day, July 14, or the world famous bicycle race, Le Tour de France.
+The Champs Elysées cocktail is named after the touristy northwestern Parisian boulevard, Avenue des Champs-Elysées.
+This classic cocktail is ideal for celebrating Bastille Day, July 14, or the world-famous bicycle race, Le Tour de France.

 All content ©2022 Cheri Loughlin, The Intoxicologist.
 All Rights Reserved.
 Chat with Cheri at facebook.com/Intoxicologist